aspect-build/bazel-examples/README.bazel.md

 % bazel configure
 ```

+## Working with Java maven dependencies

+Maven coordinates for third-party packages live in the `MODULE.bazel` file.

+After changing them, run `bazel run @unpinned_maven//:pin` to update the `maven_install.json` file.
+This file is used by `rules_jvm_external` to fetch packages.

+Then use the `artifact("some.org:coordinate")` helper to resolve a label to the resulting `java_library` targets.

 ## Stamping release builds

 Stamping produces non-deterministic outputs by including information such as a version number or commit hash.